 Barotrauma most commonly affects the middle ear.
 The middle ear has a pocket of air that is sensitive to changes in air pressure.

 You have a thin layer of skin (or membrane) at the end of the ear canal.
 It vibrates and sends sound to your middle ear.
 This is called the eardrum.The air pressure inside and outside your ear is normally same.
 The eustachian tube connects the middle ear and the throat.
 It works to balance the air pressure on both sides of your eardrum.
 It allows air to flow into or out of the middle ear.Ear barotrauma happens when the eustachian tube gets blocked.
-Your body can not balance the air pressure inside and outside the eardrum.
+Your body cannot balance the air pressure inside and outside the eardrum.

 Ear barotrauma is usually not severe or dangerous.
 It is easily treatable.
 Sometimes there are complications such as

-, ear infection, dizziness, or a perforated (punctured) eardrum.
+loss of hearing, ear infection, dizziness, or a perforated (punctured) eardrum.

 Sinuses are air-filled pockets in the bone around the nose.